 One of the most common lawn diseases, dollar spot gets its name from its distinct pattern of dead circular patches about the size of a silver dollar.
-It occurs when moisture is present during the warm day/cool night patterns of spring and fall.
-Excessive thatch, poor drainage, overwatering and low soil fertility can all aid in bringing on dollar spot.
+It occurs when moisture is present during the patterns of warm days and cool nights of spring and fall.
+Excessive thatch, poor drainage, overwatering, and low soil fertility can all contribute to dollar spot.

-The infamous circles on the lawn.
-Fairy ring can be a dark circle or partial circle on the lawn than may or may not grow mushrooms.
-Once thought to be a portal to elf kingdoms, relatively little is still know about their origins or how to get rid of them.
-There are many stories about digging out fairy ring but the widespread nature of the fungal spores leads to limited success trying to dig the ring up.
-Maintaining a lush green lawn can blend in the darker color and regular mowing can help control the presence of mushrooms.
+The infamous circles on the lawn, fairy rings appear as dark full or partial circles that may or may not grow mushrooms.
+Once thought to be portals to elf kingdoms, relatively little is known about their origins or how to get rid of them.
+There are many stories about digging out fairy rings, but the widespread nature of fungal spores limits the effectiveness of digging.
+Maintaining a lush green lawn can blend in the darker color, and regular mowing can help control the presence of mushrooms.

-Although not really a lawn disease, dog spot is often mistaken for a lawn disease.
-Circles of dead grass are often what's left behind when dog urine is concentrated on the lawn, similar to diseases like dollar spot or brown patch.
-Training dogs to do their business in certain areas can help as can motion activated sprinklers.
-There is also an abundance of products available to either feed the dog or treat the area but buyer beware.
-To many, dog spot is just a fact of life.
+Dog spot is not really a lawn disease but is often mistaken for one.
+When dog urine is concentrated on the lawn, circles of dead grass appear and may look similar to diseases like dollar spot or brown patch.
+Training dogs to do their business in certain areas can help, as can motion-activated sprinklers.
+There are also products available for treating affected areas, but buyer beware: To many, dog spot is just a fact of life.